ARD6ftq/rock-paper-scissors/README.md

 # rock-paper-scissors
 Creating a rock paper scissors game with only Javascript.
+Game will be played entirely in the browser.
 Will update in the future to have HTML and CSS.